Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Review of the Replica Symmetric Postulated MMSE Decoupling Property

 \item[(b)] The effective noise levels satisfy the equations

 where the expectations are taken over $s \sim p_S(s)$ and $z$ generated by (\ref{eq:zSE}). \end{itemize}

-The Replica MMSE Claim asserts that the asymptotic behavior of the joint estimation of the $n$-dimensional vector $\xbf$ can be described by $n$ equivalent scalar estimators.
+This result asserts that the asymptotic behavior of the joint estimation of the $n$-dimensional vector $\xbf$ can be described by $n$ equivalent scalar estimators.
 In the scalar estimation problem, a component $x \sim \ptrue(x)$ is corrupted by additive Gaussian noise yielding a noisy measurement $z$.
 The additive noise variance is $\mu = \sigEff^2/s$, which is the effective noise divided by the scale factor $s$.
-The estimate of that component is then described by the (generally nonlinear) scalar estimator $\xhat(z \MID \ppost,\mu_p)$.
+The estimate of that component is then described by the (generally nonlinear) scalar estimator $\xscaMmse(z \MID \ppost,\mu_p)$.

 The effective noise levels $\sigEff^2$ and $\sigPEff^2$ are described by the solutions to fixed-point equations (\ref{eq:repMmseFix}).
 Note that $\sigEff^2$ and $\sigPEff^2$ appear implicitly on the left- and right-hand sides of these equations via the terms $\mu$ and $\mu_p$.
 In general, there is no closed form solution to these equations.
-However, the expectations can be evaluated via numerical integration.
+However, the expectations can be evaluated via (one-dimensional) numerical integration.

 It is important to point out that there may, in general, be multiple solutions to the fixed-point equations (\ref{eq:repMmseFix}).
 In this case, it turns out that the true solution is the minimizer of a certain Gibbs' function described in~\cite{GuoV:05}.